SkylineCommunications/dataminer-docs/tutorials/Dashboards_and_Low-Code_Apps/GQI/Creating_Minus_Operator.md

 # Creating a minus operator

-In this tutorial, you learn to create a custom operator that subtracts two values and adds the result to the table.
-We could, for example, use this operator to calculate the profit for each project in this table:
+In this tutorial, you will learn how to create a custom operator that subtracts two values and adds the result to a table.
+You could, for example, use this operator to calculate the profit for each project in this table:

 | Project (String) | Customer (Int) | Sales (Double) | Cost (Double) |
 | ---------------- | -------------- | -------------- | ------------- |